ywCN/SSW533Project/TestGEDs/README.md

-# Put your test files here
+## Put your test files here
-# To test the file, move the .py file into this folder then run it.
+## To test the file, move the .py file into this folder then run it.
+# Remember to delete your database after each testing.